xaviervia/essays/philosophy/not-anti-natalism.md

 And now we are ready to address the final objection to the article, the most powerful from a critical theory perspective, since it aims at the ideological context of the argumentation.

-> While reflecting on this argument, I realized that it can also be considered the most powerful one, since it reveals that the article undermines itself in its claim that suffering is the concern.
-Then something similar happened when I was thinking about the next one, the romantic one: it seemed to be the best one of them all, for different reasons.
-And when I went back to the first, it certainly looked like the best, since it was based on logic and all.
-They all seem to be "the most powerful argument" agains the anti-natalist morality.
-But this cannot be so.
-> But in a way, they are all the most powerful argument: this is simply a manifestation of the fact that they are all foundational, just coming from different conceptual frameworks.

 ## Romantic (or anti-rationalistic) counter argument

-Romanticism is, in this context, the belief that rationalism is simply not equipped to analyze and reach conclusions about the human experience (or complex animal experience in general).
-In the face of it, it sounds like such a perspective makes it simply impossible to have a discussion of the kind that we are having right now, since we are using reason to analyze experience; however, the main insight of romanticism is not that rationality is useless, but rather that rationality as a method for experience analysis (_rationalism_) is fundamentally _incomplete_.
+Romanticism is, in this context, the belief that rationalism is simply not equipped to fully analyze and reach final conclusions about the human experience (or complex animal experience in general).
+In the face of it, it sounds like such a perspective makes it simply impossible to have a discussion of the kind that we are having right now, since we are using reason to analyze experience; however, the main insight of romanticism is not that rationality is useless, but rather that rationality as a method for experience analysis and moral development (_rationalism_) is fundamentally _incomplete_.

 Rationalism is a belief system heavily influenced by the scientific method (but a belief system nonetheless!).
-After the great success of material science in giving prosperity to civilization based on the principles of empiricism and logical thinking, many had the idea analyzing human experience in the same way as we analyze the physical world.
+After the great success of material science in giving prosperity to civilization based on the principles of empiricism and logical thinking, many had the idea of analyzing the human experience in the same way that we analyze the physical world.

 There is, however, a well known problem with this: the scientific method is concerned with objects deprived of intrinsic value.
 This is not because science as an edifice posits that objects _lack_ intrinsic value, but rather because it turned out to be quite effective to _treat them_ that way.
 To the ends of understanding certain properties of the universe, thinking about it as a collection of value-free objects gave good results, and that made it stick.
 But you can see that this postulate, namely: